-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Floors including sub floors

+Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.

 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.

 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

-Flooring is of suspended timber construction.
-Fitted floor coverings are present throughout restricting the inspection and no access was obtained to inspect any sub floor area.
+Flooring at ground floor level has mostly been replaced and is now insulated concrete with underfloor heating.
+The upper floor is of suspended timber construction.
+Fitted floor coverings are present in most areas restricting the inspection and there was no sub floor area to inspect.

-Internal joinery and kitchen Built-in cupboards were looked into but no stored items were moved. fittings Kitchen units were visually inspected excluding appliances.
-There is a fixted bitches consociains flags and well required with There is a fitted kitchen comprising floor and wall mounted units.
-Internal doors are timber panelled installations and there is a timber and carpeted internal stair.
-Chimney breasts and fireplaces Visually inspected.
+Internal joinery and kitchen fittings

+Built-in cupboards were looked into but no stored items were moved.

+Kitchen units were visually inspected excluding appliances.

+There is a fitted kitchen comprising floor and wall mounted units.
+Internal doors are mainly traditional timber installations and there is a traditional timber stair in the hall and a secondary timber stair adjacent to the kitchen.

+Chimney breasts and fireplaces

+Visually inspected.
 No testing of the flues or fittings was carried out.

+There are open fires in a number of rooms including the drawing room, dining room and a number of bedrooms.

+Internal decorations

+Visually inspected.

+Cellars

+There is no cellar pertaining to the property.

+Electricity

-There are a fine in the duration were and little of female, we are There are open fires in the drawing room and kitchen/family room flued through the adjoining chimneys.
-Internal decorations Visually inspected.
-Cellars There is no cellar pertaining to the property.
-Electricity Accessible parts of the wiring were visually inspected without • removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Mains electricity.
-The main consumer unit houses circuit breakers Mains electricity.
-The main consumer unit houses circuit breakers.
-Mains electricity.
-The main consumer unit houses circuit breakers.
-Gas · Gas Mains electricity.
-The main consumer unit houses circuit breakers.
-There are no gas connections to the property.
+The main distribution board is located in the laundry cupboard.
+This houses circuit breakers.

+Gas

+There are no gas connections.